openxc/vi-firmware/docs/definitions/mappings.rst

 position, bit size, factor, offset, max and min values out of the ``mapping`` file - they will be picked up automatically from the database.

 ``bit_numbering_inverted`` - (optional, defaults to the value of the message set) This flag controls the default :ref:`bit numbering <bit-numbering>` for the messages contained in this mapping.
 Messages in the mapping can override the bit numbering by explicitly specifying their own value for this flag.

+``enabled`` - (optional, true by default) Enable or disable all processing of the CAN messages in a mapping.
+By default, a mapping is enabled; if this flag is false, all CAN message and signals from the mapping will be excluded from the generated source code.

 Database-backed Mappings
 --------------------------